allanhortle/melbourneevangelicalchurch.com.au/index.markdown

 ## English Conversation Club
+__5:30pm-7pm Thursday nights in the Hub__

-Also in February, we’ll be launching a free English conversation club!
-Speak to John if you’re interested in participating, or helping out as a teacher.
+Also this week, we’ll be launching a free English conversation club!
+Please speak to John if you’re interested in participating, or helping as a teacher.

 [John]: mailto:john.david.hudson@gmail.com